joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ## Client Server Architecture

-Om Next simply embraces a client server architecture to enforce a separation between components and code that modifies global state.
-This design is embraced even if an Om Next application is entirely client side.
+Om Next encourages a separation between components and code that actually reads and modifies global state.
+This design is desirable even if an Om Next application is entirely client side.

 Instead of mixing control logic into components as is often encountered in React based systems, Om Next moves all state management